krilor/wp-chatbot/README.md

 ## Roadmap

-The current roadmap is simple:

-1. Get the plugin ready to go on the .org repo (MVP) - [Current GitHub Project](https://github.com/krilor/wp-chatbot/projects/1)
-2. Get it on the repo
-3. Double down on new features and extensibility
+This plugin is under active development.
+Current plan is to keep it in GitHub for the foreseeable future.

+There is a [GitHub project](https://github.com/krilor/wp-chatbot/projects/2) to track high level features.

 ## How to use

+1. Download a [release](https://github.com/krilor/wp-chatbot/releases) as zip
+2. Open up the zip and rename the included folder to `wp-chatbot` (remove the -#.#.# version number)
-1. Download zip and upload to your Wordpress instance.
+3. Upload to your Wordpress instance.
-2. Activate the plugin and head on over to Settings -> WP chatbot
+4. Activate the plugin and head on over to Settings -> WP chatbot
-3. Include `[wp-chatbot]` shortcode wherever you want (currently only supported once per page)
+5. Include `[wp-chatbot]` shortcode wherever you want (currently only supported once per page)

 ## Getting automatic updates

-This plugin can be updated directly from GitHub, using the Wordpress plugin [GitHub Updater](https://github.com/afragen/github-updater).
+This plugin can be updated directly from GitHub, in the Wordpress UI, using the Wordpress plugin [GitHub Updater](https://github.com/afragen/github-updater).

 ### Settings